 In Japan travel is easy and fast with the great train network.
+I loved it!
 Here are the 10 things you need to know about traveling by train through Japan with the JR Pass.
+From my own personal experience.

 1. As JR Pass holder seat reservation is for free, yet not mandatory.
 Reserved cabins tend to be less crowded than the non-reserved cabins.